Municipal stormwater permit reissuance

 2024 permit reissuance

 We're working on the 2024 permit reissuance.
-We welcome early input to help develop the proposed draft permits.
+We welcome input to help develop the final versions of the permits.

 - Spring 2022 — Listening sessions: We shared our early thinking on proposed changes and gathered additional input.